yinpinglai/lcs_the_phone_book_application/README.md

 ![Screenshot 2021-10-17 at 2.03.34 PM.png](./tmp/images/Screenshot_2021-10-17_at_2.03.34_PM.png)

-Figure 4.1.1 The screenshot after starting up the PBA
+*Figure 5.1.1 The screenshot after starting up the PBA*

 By executing the command of starting the main application of the PBA in figure 3.2.1.
 Figure 4.1.1 reveals the main window of the PBA.
 This GUI is built by the [Tkinter](https://docs.python.org/3/library/tkinter.html) module of the Python programming language.
 It has an input of searching contacts, a button for creating a new contact record, a table showing all contact records, and a button for deleting selected contact records on the GUI window.
 It enables users to perform operations on their phone book through the GUI window.
 The GUI application manages the contact Trie Tree and contacts records in the JSON file storage.